Depression- Everything You Need to Know

 - Have someone watch your baby and you take some time for yourself or with someone special

-- If you are medications that do not allow you to breastfeed, remember that if you don’t take care of yourself you will not be able to take care of your baby.
+- If you are on medications that do not allow you to breastfeed, remember that if you don’t take care of yourself, you will not be able to take care of your baby.

-When your baby is sleeping through the night, which means you will too, this is the perfect opportunity to begin an exercise program to get your body into the shape you want, this will give your self-esteem a great boost.
+When your baby is sleeping through the night, which means you will too, this is the perfect opportunity to begin an exercise program to get your body into shape; this will give your self-esteem a great boost.

 There are three phases for the treatment of postpartum depression: